dougalstanton/dougalstanton.net/drafts/2000-01-01-cycling-in-venetia.markdown

 # Antipasto

-Early morning travel to Edinburgh airport, in that middle zone between the night buses and the trams.
+Early morning travel to Edinburgh airport, in that middle zone between the night buses finishing and the trams starting.
 The N22 goes straight from front door to check-in desk but only works if you're flying at stupid-o'clock.

 Arrived at Venice Marco Polo and got the bus to Venice Mestre train station for the ride to Vicenza.
 We hid in the shade and I worried about the possibility of sunburn from reflected light.
 The scrolling temperature indicator on the street corner said 37 degrees C. At what temperature do people melt?